The Essential Whole30 Costco Shopping List

 Some Highlights of Whole30 Costco Staples

 I’ve always been a sparkling water fan, but on a Whole30 round, sparkling water can be a lifesaver!
-Costco has bonkers good deals on La Croix and they even came out with a Kirkland Signature brand of canned sparkling water this fall.
+Costco has bonkers good deals on Spindrift, La Croix, and they also have a Kirkland Signature brand of canned sparkling water.

 Their produce selection can be seasonal (like sweet potatoes), but you’ll always be able to find bananas (3 pounds organic for 1.99!), carrots, apples, greens (sooooo many greens), kiwi, and citrus.